linkliu/simple_caculator/README.md

 I gave a example

-if you want to caculate the "7+5" express,Then you should input "7+5" and type endter.
+if you want to caculate the "7+5" express,Then you should input "7+5" and type Enter.

 following are the console's out put: